-Local chapter meetings are held 4 times a year.
-Students are expected to attend meetings of either the NYC chapter or the chapter to which you belong.
-You will be required to attend at least one chapter meeting and possibly one NYSM-sponsored event during the course Professional Issues and Leadership in Midwifery (PILM).
-Students will be required to attend NYSM's Advocacy Day during the course Racial and Social Justice and Equity in Midwifery Practice and Education.
-Frequent attendance at this event is highly encouraged.
-Students also are expected to attend at least one national ACNM Annual Meeting, although yearly attendance is strongly encouraged.
+Local midwifery meetings are held 4 times a year.
+Students are expected to attend local meetings whenever possible.
+You will be required to attend at least one local meeting and possibly one NYM-sponsored event during the course Professional Issues and Leadership in Midwifery (PILM).
+Students will be required to attend NYM's Advocacy Day during the course Racial & Social Justice & Equity in Midwifery Practice and Education.
+Frequent attendance at this annual event is highly encouraged.
+Students are strongly encouraged to attend at least one national ACNM Annual Meeting.